frenkvdberg/lfd_fp/README.md

 $ python evaluate.py -i output/SVMtest -t data/COP24.filt3.sub.json -cm
 ```

 With -i we can specify which output file we want to evaluate.
-Each output file is a pickle file containing a list of predicted labels.\
+Each output file is a pickle file containing a list of predicted labels.<br />
-With -t we specify which test file is used to obtain the gold labels;\
+With -t we specify which test file is used to obtain the gold labels;<br />
 The -cm option can be used to print a confusion matrix.